-Drag-and-drop editor with pre-designed templates.
-Everyone likes a shortcut, so ThriveCart provides you with a number of proven checkout templates and high-converting sales funnels.
+- Drag-and-drop editor with pre-designed templates.
+ThriveCart provides you with a number of proven checkout templates and high-converting sales funnels.
 You can easily customize the templates to get the look you want using the in-built editor.

-Integrate with the tools you use.
-You’ll likely want your shopping cart to integrate with other software that you use.
-ThriveCart integrates with numerous autoresponders, membership platforms, and also with Zapier so you can create your own.
+- Integrate with the tools you use.
+You’ll likely want your shopping cart to integrate with other software you use.
+ThriveCart integrates with numerous autoresponders, membership platforms, and has Zapier integrations.

 SamCart launched a couple of years before ThriveCart in 2014.
 Since then, they have processed sales for 9.7 million products valued at over $1.8 Billion.
 Like ThriveCart, they provide a service for online marketers to sell physical and digital products directly to consumers.

-SamCart’s founder, Brian Moran, decided to create the tool when he was not satisfied with the checkout tools available on the market.
+SamCart’s founder, Brian Moran, decided to create the tool when he wasn’t satisfied with the checkout tools available on the market.
 Brian has also popularized the concept of the 1-page funnel with SamCart.

-SamCart charges access to its service via the monthly subscription model, though, unlike some other shopping cart solutions, there isn’t an additional processing fee you need to pay.
+SamCart charges its service via the monthly subscription model.
+Unlike some other shopping cart applications, there isn’t an additional transaction fees.

-But if you want to use all the available features of SamCart (including those essential-for-digital-marketers upsells), you need to take out one of the higher subscription tiers.
+But if you want to use all the available features of SamCart (including those essential-for-digital-marketers upsells), you need to take out one of the higher subscription tiers at an additional cost.

 Here are some headline features of SamCart:

-This section highlights the key differences in the two shopping cart software.
-Understanding the difference between the two solutions can help you to narrow down your decision.
+This section highlights the key differences between the two shopping cart software.

 The standout difference between ThriveCart and SamCart is how you pay for them.